leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 >Replay ALL No Man's Sky Expeditions

-You are now in a directory of [SEASON_DATA_CACHE.json] files, allowing you to relive past No Man's Sky Expeditions as they were when they were released
+You are now in a directory of [SEASON_DATA_CACHE.json] files, allowing you to relive past No Man's Sky Expeditions as they were when they were released.

 Introduced with the Expeditions update, this mode features a series of time-limited events that begin at a fixed point in the universe.
 This allows the community to "embark on a shared journey".